Mohan2703/Amazon_Apparel_Sales_Performances-Power_BI/README.md

 ## Data Source
->- Web Scrapping using Python from [Amazon.in](https://www.amazon.in/)
+- Web Scrapping using Python from [Amazon.in](https://www.amazon.in/)
->- Imported raw Amazon.xlsx
+- Imported raw Amazon.xlsx dataset
->- Imported raw amazon-fashion.csv
+- Imported raw amazon-fashion.csv dataset

 ## Data Preprocessing & ETL
 **Our data is initially import from the Excel/CSV file into Power BI, and then the subsequent Extract, Transform, and Load (ETL) is executed in Power Query**